 What happens if I lose network connectivity while connected to the VPN?

 Most VPN clients automatically attempt to reconnect.
 If the connection drops, you can manually reattempt a connect, or switch to another network and rejoin.
-Adguard edge extension for Edge browser: comprehensive guide to ad blocking, privacy, and VPN integration
+Edge vpn app download 2026

 Are there known macOS-specific issues with the Edge Client?